Bauang: Saints Peter and Paul Parish Church

 The Sts.
 Peter & Paul Parish Church (canonically erected on April 25, 1587, by the Augustinian missionaries) celebrates its fiesta every June 29.
-It is under the jurisdiction of the Roman Catholic Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitana ab Unione, Suffragan of Lingayen – Dagupan, which was created on January 19, 1970, and erected on April 11, 1970, comprising the Civil Province of La Union, under the Titular, St. William the Hermit, February 10).
+It is under the jurisdiction of the Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitana ab Unione, Suffragan of Lingayen – Dagupan, which was created on January 19, 1970, and erected on April 11, 1970, comprising the Civil Province of La Union, under the Titular, St. William the Hermit, February 10).
 It has been headed by the Most Rev. Rodolfo F. Beltran, D.D., bishop since January 18, 2013.
-The Church is under a diocese of the Latin Church of the Roman Catholic Church in the Philippines from the Archdiocese of Nueva Segovia.
+The Church is under a diocese of the Latin Church of the Catholic Church in the Philippines from the Archdiocese of Nueva Segovia.
 The Church is also under the pastorship of Rev. Fr.
 Perpetuo Concepcion.
 Its Parochial Fiesta is on April 26.

 The Saints Peter and Paul Church is one of the oldest churches in the Philippines.
 Damaged by the 1892 earthquake, the Church was restored in 1895.
 Damaged again in 1944, the stone convent was destroyed in 1955.
 The Sacred Heart School now stands from the old Convent.

 The Church has a rectangular four-storey bell tower (with two bells, restored with cement and hollow blocks in 1973).
 The Church interior was painted in 1978.
 The July 16, 1990, quake destroyed the facade which was later rebuilt.
 In 1901 US Army's (then) Lt.
 Col. Thomas Barry, who was chasing Emilio Aguinaldo during the Philippine–American War, took the bell as a "token souvenir" and later gave the bell to his alma mater, the United States Military Academy at West Point, New York, where it was housed for over a century.
 The bell was ceremoniously returned to the Philippines in May 2016 to be reinstalled in the Peter and Paul Church.

 The Grotto of Our Lady of Lourdes is at the foot of the Church.